ballerina-platform/module-ballerinax-mysql/mysql-ballerina/Module.md

 sql:ExecutionResult ret = check dbClient->execute(query);
 ```

-In the third example, the parameter values are passed as a `sql:TypedValue` to the `execute` remote function.
+In the third example, the parameter values are passed as an `sql:TypedValue` to the `execute` remote function.
 Use the
-corresponding subtype of the `sql:TypedValue` such as `sql:Varchar`, `sql:Char`, `sql:Integer`, etc, when you need to
+corresponding subtype of the `sql:TypedValue` such as `sql:Varchar`, `sql:Char`, `sql:Integer`, etc. when you need to
 provide more details such as the exact SQL type of the parameter.

 ```ballerina